Saint Nino: St Nino in Iberia

-The Georgian name "Nino" is "Nune" or "Nuneh" in Armenian, thus St. Nino is known as St. Nune in Armenia.
-Her history as the only one of the 35 nuns of the company of Sts.
-Gayane and Hripsime to escape the slaughter at the hands of the pagan Armenian King Tiradates III in 301 is recounted in the book The History of the Armenians by Movses Khorenatzi (Moses of Khoren), which was written about the year 440.
+The Georgian name is Nune in Armenian.
+Her history as the only one of the 35 nuns of the company of the saints Gayane and Hripsime to escape the slaughter at the hands of the pagan Armenian King Tiradates III in 301 is recounted in the history of Movses Khorenatsi.

 Legacy

 The Phoka Convent of St. Nino was established in rural Georgia by Abbess Elizabeth and two novices.
-They originally lived in a nearby house owned by Georgian Orthodox Church head Patriarch Ilia II, then in 1992 moved to the site of an 11th-century church to restore it.
+They originally lived in a nearby house owned by Georgian Orthodox Church head Patriarch Ilia II and in 1992 moved to the site of an 11th-century church to restore it.

 The Sacred Monastery of Saint Nina is the home of a monastic community of Georgian Apostolic Orthodox Christian nuns in the Patriarchate of Georgia's North American Diocese.
 It is located in Union Bridge, Maryland, USA, and was established in September 2012.